Dr. Jane Goodall, DBE is the Founder of the Jane Goodall Institute and a UN Messenger of Peace.

 In July 1960, Jane Goodall began her landmark study of chimpanzee behaviour in what is now Tanzania.
 Her work at Gombe Stream would become the foundation of future primatological research and redefine the relationship between humans and animals.

 For the past 30 years, Dr. Goodall has been speaking about the threats facing chimpanzees, other environmental crises, and her reasons for hope that humankind will solve the problems it has imposed on the earth.

-In 1977, Dr. Goodall established the Jane Goodall Institute (JGI) to advance her vision and work around the world and for generations to come.
-JGI continues the work at Gombe Stream Research Centre and is a global leader in the effort to protect chimpanzees and their habitats.
-It is widely recognized for building on Dr. Goodall’s groundbreaking community--centered approach to conservation and development programs in Africa, and for Roots & Shoots, the global environmental and humanitarian youth program.
+In 1977, Dr. Goodall established the Jane Goodall Institute, which continues the Gombe research and is a global leader in the effort to protect chimpanzees and their habitats.
+The Institute is widely recognized for innovative, community-centered conservation and development programs in Africa, and Jane Goodall’s Roots & Shoots, the global environmental and humanitarian youth program.

-Dr. Goodall founded Roots & Shoots in 1991 with a group of Tanzanian students.
-The youth program connects more than 150,000 young people in nearly 100 countries, equipping them to take action to make the world a better place for people, animals and the environment.
+Dr. Goodall founded Roots & Shoots with a group of Tanzanian students in 1991.
+Today, Roots & Shoots is active in more than 60 countries and since its inception has greatly impacted participants of all ages in over 100 countries.
+All of whom take action to make the world a better place for people, animals and the environment.

 Dr. Goodall’s honours include the French Legion of Honor, the Medal of Tanzania, the 2021 Templeton Prize and Japan’s prestigious Kyoto Prize.
 In 2002, Dr. Goodall was appointed to serve as a United Nations Messenger of Peace and in 2003, she was named a Dame of the British Empire.